 I started chemo in Dec.
 2012 and then had a modified radical mastectomy with immediate DIEP reconstruction on the affected breast in April 2013.
 I followed that up with even more chemo and at the very end, had some radiation….because hey, why not?
 Radiation wrapped up right before Christmas 2013 and that’s when I got to ring the “done with this shit” bell in the radiation ward.

 But I still had more Herceptin to go, and I finished that in June 2014.
 This drug is relatively new, only treats HER2+ peeps like me, has no side effects except potential heart damage (which I escaped!) and has been the reason my prognosis went from “Eh” to “Excellent.”
 If I had been diagnosed a mere 5 years earlier (specifically, pre-Jan.
 2008), chances are I’d be dead.
 So let’s all give a big round of applause for Big Pharma! *clap, clap, clap*

 Prior to my job as appointment-attender and procedure-getter, I was a regular freelancer for the Boston Globe.
 I took time off for treatment, but as soon as I was done with radiation, I returned to work.

-Please drop me a line if you want to chat about cancer or other stuff.
-I’m here to help!
+Feel free to drop me a line if you want to chat about cancer, treatment, or anything else.